Sha'aban Ibrahim Sharada: Early life and education

-Sha'aban was (born on 1 January,1982 Kano,Nigeria) in Sharada quarters of Kano Municipal Local Government Area of Kano State, he attended Salamta Primary School, he also attended Government Secondary Sharada.
-He obtained his 1st Degree in Mass Communication at Bayero University, Kano.
+Sha'aban was (born on 1 January 1982 Kano, Nigeria) in Sharada quarters of Kano Municipal Local Government Area of Kano State, he attended Salamta Primary School, he also attended Government Secondary Sharada.
+He obtained his 1st Degree in Mass Communication at Bayero University, Kano and later obtained his Master's degree in Business Administration (MBA) from University of Chichester, United Kingdom.